 - After your .zip file copies into your drive or uploads fully into your cloud storage account, you are good to go!
 Your project is now backed up so you can access it later and continue recording and editing.

 When you are ready to begin working on your GarageBand project again, you will want to access whichever storage device you used to backup your project.

-Once you’ve found your .zip file on your drive or downloaded it from cloud storage, you want to make sure to drag it onto your Desktop.
+- Once you’ve found your .zip file on your drive or downloaded it from cloud storage, drag it onto your Desktop.

 - After you’ve copied your .zip file to the Desktop, double-click it to unzip your project.
 This will bring back your GarageBand project file.